TAN23VI/Proj_tftp/README.md

 **INTRODUCTION**

 A simple Trivial File Transfer Protocol (TFTP) server was implemented in C programming language using socket API.
 The server listens on a server-specified port.
 It can handle read requests and serve files via TFTP protocol as defined in RFC 1350.
 It only serves files from a server specified directory and user can request a file by name in that directory.
-Implementation and testing of the server took around 25-30 hours and code compiles without memory errors or warnings.

 **STRUCTURE EXPLAINED**